-Sue Spaull Director of Programmes sue@artacademy.ac.uk Georgina Rowlands Academic Programme Manager georgina@artacademy.ac.uk Aimee Brigginshaw Admissions Coordinator admissions@artacademy.org.uk Academic Coordinator aimee@artacademy.ac.uk Ernestine Chua Academic Systems & Support ernestine@artacademy.ac.uk
+Sue Spaull Director of Programmes sue@artacademy.ac.uk

+Georgina Rowlands Academic Programme Manager georgina@artacademy.ac.uk

+Aimee Brigginshaw Admissions Coordinator admissions@artacademy.ac.uk

-Coordinator
+Academic Coordinator aimee@artacademy.ac.uk

+TBC Academic Systems & Support TBC

+Administrator

 The Academic Team is responsible for the day-to-day organisation and running of all academic programmes.
 Most members of this team are full time and can be found in the office, both during term time and during most holiday periods.
 The Academic Programme Manager, Georgina, works closely with Sue, the Director of Programmes and the Programme and Department Leaders and Tutors to ensure the smooth running of your programme, that all students are happy, safe and making progress in their studies.
-Ernestine, Academic Systems & Support Coordinator is available to students and tutors for general enquiries and IT and systems support.
-Aimee, the Admissions Coordinator looks after the admissions process, working with the Director of Academic Quality & Student Experience.
+The Academic Systems & Support Coordinator is available to students and tutors for general enquiries and IT and systems support.
+Aimee, the Admissions Coordinator looks after the admissions process, working with the Director of Quality & Student Experience.